renpy/renpy/sphinx/source/config.rst

     The action that is called when the user clicks the quit button on a window.
 The default action prompts the user to see if he wants to quit the game.

+.. var:: config.save_json_callbacks = [ ]

+    A list of callback functions that are used to create the json object that is stored with each save and maked accessible through :func:`FileJson` and :func:`renpy.slot_json`.

+    Each callback is called with a python dictionary that will eventually be saved.
+Callbacks should modify that dictionary by adding json-compatible python types, such as numbers, strings, lists, and dicts.
+The dictionary at the end of the last callback is then saved as part of the save slot.

+    The dictionary passed to the callbacks may have already have keys beginning with an underscore (_).
+These keys are used by Ren'Py, and should not be changed.

 .. var:: config.thumbnail_height = 75